A Writer's Cats by Sylvia Engdahl

 house might seem too empty to work in.
 I have always felt that to me, it would.

 But time changes all things.
-At the end of 2016 I developed a physical problem and had to give up my house; in the future I will be in a one-room assisted living apartment.
+At the end of 2016 I became physically disabled and had to give up my house; from now on I will be in a one-room assisted living apartment.
 So my last remaining cat Dumbledore, now 15 years old, had to go back to the organization from which I got him, S.A.R.A. (see box below).
 It's a nice place for cats--they live in a thrift shop and are free to explore and be petted by customers before finding carefully-evaluated new homes.
 I have been told that he is very happy there, and in fact I suspect he is happier than he was with me in recent years; after his brother Gandalf died he seemed bored and lonely much of the time.
 He likes people and my home was just too quiet.
 Though I miss him, I'm glad that he will have a chance to enjoy his remaining years.

 ~ ~ ~ In Memoriam ~ ~ ~|